-The first inkling that your sound business plan has risks attached may be when your High Risk Merchant Account application for a merchant account is declined.
+The first inkling that your sound business plan has risks attached may be when your application for a merchant account is declined.
 Occasionally, it comes as a great surprise to many business owners to learn that banks and card processing companies consider their business is in any way, risky.
 High-Risk Merchant success consists of learning the ins and outs on what is takes to get approved.
 Staying approved while enjoying some the the high-risk merchant account benefits acquired after approval is what matters the most.
 Doing business with a Reliable High-Risk Merchant Account Provider that understands the needs of High Risk Merchants can be an eye opening experience.

-The card processing industry and acquiring banks look at the world of commerce from different angles than you and I might.
-It all comes down to what it costs them to work with your industry and how much risk is associated with processing your transactions is what it all boils down to.
+The card processing industry, acquiring banks and merchant account providers look at the world of commerce from different angles than you and I might.
+It all comes down to risk vs reward.
+What it costs to work with your specific industry and how much risk is associated with processing your transactions is what it all boils down to.

-Why would you need a high risk merchant account?
+Why would you need a Reliable High- Risk Merchant Account?

 Despite what you may believe, you discover that your application for a merchant account falls into the high risk category.
-You are flummoxed.
+You are confused!
 Now you need to understand why.

 Reasons why your business is considered high risk for a merchant account

 High-Risk Merchant Success means understanding all the factors that cause your business to be categorized as high risk: